 Basic Qualifications

-• Demonstrated interest, initiative, and experience related to DIB history, opportunities, and programming
+• Demonstrated interest, initiative, and experience related to materials in design

 • Excellent interpersonal skills and ability to communicate with sensitivity and respect among diverse constituencies